vegaprotocol/documentation/docs/concepts/vega-chain.md

 The reward scheme uses a linear reward curve - the reward per staked token is independent of the behaviour of other tokenholders.

 This holds for validators as well, with the exception that there is a maximum amount of stake an individual validator can take on.
 To avoid validators getting too big, the rewards a validator gets, and thus can distribute to its nominators, is capped.
-In other words, the reward per token is decreases if a validator exceeds a maximum size.
+In other words, the reward per token is decreased if a validator exceeds a maximum size.

 At the end of each epoch, reward payments are calculated per active validator, and then some of that reward is divided between their nominators.